jdiestra1977/mobilityNetworks_hospitalizations/README.md

 ## First test

-I want to evaluate if there is a relationship between the position of the node (ZCTA) in the network, and the number of hospitalizations.
+I want to evaluate if there is a correlation between the position of the node (ZCTA) in the network, and epidemiological variables of interest.
 Knowing that mobility in week *t* may influence hospitalizations in week *t+l*, I will evaluate different *l* values to find the optimal
 *l* value.
+Epidemiological variables of interest include:

+- **Total number of hospitalizations in season**.
+Total number of individuals hospitalized in each ZCTA at the end of the season.
+- **Time of peak**.
+Number of weeks from the begginnig of the season when the prevalence curve reaches its maximum value.
+- **Magnitud of peak**.
+Number of hospitalized individulals at the peak of the prevalence curve.
+- **Onset of season**.
+Number of weeks from the begginning of the season when prevalence curves reach a pre-defined threshold *p*.